frankshearar/Home/Source-repository-information-for-packages.md

 * `branch`: *(optional)* additional metadata meant for `git` repositories
 * `commit`: *(optional)* additional metadata meant for `git` repositories

 ### Display on nuget.org (short-term)
+Since this metadata is already being used in many packages, we would like to go one step at a time and start showing this information on nuget.org:

 ### Long term ideas on the display and usage